m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 You must include at least one item.

 - **Alert** : Allows creation of an xMatters Event / Alert over the phone.
-- **Conference"** : Allows creation of an xMatters Conference Bridge over the phone.
+- **Conference** : Allows creation of an xMatters Conference Bridge over the phone.
 - **Incident** : Allows creation of an xMattersIncident over the phone.
 - **Oncall** : Allows speaking directly with the primary on-call of a selected group.